Constitution of the Faculty

 F. The Grievance Committee

-The Grievance Committee shall consist of nine faculty members, one being elected by each of the academic departments.
+The Grievance Committee shall consist of ten faculty members, one being elected by each of the academic departments.
 A faculty member may not serve simultaneously on this committee and the Promotion and Tenure Committee.
 The committee shall elect annually one of its members as a voting chair, who will report to the faculty.

 - Duties and Procedures